storytracer/tempopedia-directory/pages/01.directory/datawrapper/item.md

         - visualization
 ---

-Create static charts, maps and tables for printing.
+Create static charts, maps and tables for print mediums

 ===